 For some patients with prior confirmed gouty arthritis, a recurrent episode may not require any testing.
 However, if infection is a reasonable possibility, or if symptoms do not rapidly resolve after appropriate therapy for gouty arthritis, arthrocentesis should be done.

 X-rays rarely change the diagnosis in acute monarthritis unless fracture is suspected.
 X-rays may reveal signs of joint damage in patients with a long history of recurrent arthritis.
-Other imaging tests (eg, CT, bone scan, but most often MRI) are rarely necessary acutely but may be indicated for diagnosis of certain specific disorders (eg, osteonecrosis, tumor [see table Some Causes of Pain in and Around a Single Joint Some Causes of Pain in and Around a Single Joint ], occult fracture, pigmented villonodular synovitis).
+Other imaging tests (eg, CT, bone scan, but most often MRI) are rarely necessary acutely but may be indicated for diagnosis of certain specific disorders (eg, osteonecrosis, tumor [see table ], occult fracture, pigmented villonodular synovitis).

-Blood tests (eg, erythrocyte sedimentation rate [ESR], rheumatoid factor, anti-cyclic citrullinated peptide [anti-CCP] antibody) may help support a clinically suspected diagnosis of a systemic inflammatory disorder (eg, rheumatoid arthritis).
+Blood tests (eg, erythrocyte sedimentation rate [ESR], rheumatoid factor, anti-cyclic citrullinated peptide [anti-CCP] antibody) may help support a clinically suspected diagnosis of a systemic inflammatory disorder (eg, rheumatoid arthritis) but are not specific.
 Serum urate level should not be used to diagnose gout because it is neither sensitive nor specific and does not necessarily reflect the presence of intra-articular uric acid deposits.